 Not so unusual for a bakery, you may think.
 But rND is not your usual bakery.

 Everything they make is hand-made.
 Their yeast-free, gluten free, vegan bagels have a distinctively soft, airy texture that comes from Canadian oats.

-The tagline on their website says it all: "Bread Uncomplicated."
+Their bread is "uncomplicated".
 But their approach to creating that bread is anything but uncomplicated.

 "We want to avoid the mistakes that western society has made in their growth." says Will Spencer, PhD, owner of rND Bakery.
 "As a scientist this is what I concentrate on (when developing the recipe for his breads): obesity, diabetes and depression."

 Will began his educational career in lab technology, did a Masters in Oncology, a PhD in Microbial Physiology and a Postdoctoral in Human Nutrition.

 He has worked with CHEO and the Neonatal unit at the Ottawa General Hospital, looking at nutritional foundations for children, and the development of food allergies later in life.
 But it was his work in a bakery that influenced his decision to start making scientifically nutritious bagels and breads.

 Will is passionate about making the best, most nutritious breads possible.

 "The microbiome, it's called the gut/brain axis, and the major player there is the gut microbes.
 What you eat affects the dynamic, the metabolic behaviour of those microbes, which influences brain function.
 That's how diet affects things like Parkinson's, Alzheimers and depression."